We provide quality consultation, training and team building for behavioral health settings.

 MA, LMFT, LADC, ADCR-MN

-Finn holds licenses as an alcohol and drug counselor and marriage and family therapist in the State of Minnesota.
-In addition to their leadership role, Finn serves as Adjunct Faculty at Metropolitan State University and Minneapolis College, where they teach in Alcohol and Drug Counseling programs. .
+Carmichael holds licenses as an alcohol and drug counselor and marriage and family therapist in the State of Minnesota.
+In addition to their leadership roles, Carmichael serves as Adjunct Faculty at Metropolitan State University and Minneapolis College, where they teach in Alcohol and Drug Counseling programs. .

-Finn also serves as the President of the Minnesota Alliance of Rural Addiction Treatment Programs (MARATP) Ethics Committee.
+Carmichael also serves on the Minnesota Alliance of Rural Addiction Treatment Programs (MARATP) Ethics Committee, as well as sitting on the Minnesota Certification Board.

 Please do not hesitate to reach out if you have questions, comments, or ideas.